 • The Association of Business Executives, (ABE), U.K.

 Students from Philips University have the opportunity to spend a full-academic year or semester as part of their degree either as a study or work placement among universities across Europe.
 Erasmus+ is the European Union’s funding program for education and training, youth and sport.
 Philips University is an active participant in the European Commission’s Erasmus+ Program and has links with a number of institutions.

-The fundamental condition for the exchange of students from Philips University and students from other Universities abroad is the existence of approved Protocols of Co-operation between the relevant Departments of the Philips University and the respective Universities from abroad.
+The fundamental condition for the exchange of students from Philips University and students from other universities abroad is the existence of approved protocols of co-operation between the relevant departments of Philips University and the respective universities from abroad.

-• Each Department appoints an official Exchange Co-ordinator who is responsible for all the categories of student exchanges, including the exchanges carried out in the context of the Socrates Program.
+Each Department appoints an official Exchange Co-ordinator who is responsible for all the categories of student exchanges, including the exchanges carried out in the context of the Socrates Program.
 The Exchange Co-ordinators communicate to the students about the Program of Studies abroad which participate in exchanges and the maximum number of students who can engage in the exchange.
-This communication takes place at the latest at the sixth week from of/at the end of the beginning of the semester which proceeds the semester of the proposed exchange.
+This communication takes place, at the latest, in the sixth week from the beginning of the semester which precedes the semester of the proposed exchange.

-• Students who are interested in participating in exchanges declare their wish to the Exchange Co-ordinator, until the end of the 8th week of the semester which proceeds the semester of the proposed exchange.
+Students who are interested in participating in exchanges must declare their interest to the Exchange Co-ordinator by the end of the 8th week of the semester which precedes the semester of the proposed exchange.

 Erasmus students are not required to pay any university fees to the partner university they are attending.
 Erasmus funding is available for students and staff.